 The miracle happened when, one day, he quit methadone.

 The torture of physical and psychological withdrawal must have been beyond belief.
 He must have felt like a prisoner of war.
 His captor was his own disease, using all of its power to try to beat him into submission.

 So, how did my friend survive?

 How was he able to celebrate a full year clean amongst friends?
 One full year of complete abstinence.
-When the celebrating was over, I asked him, how did he do it?
+When the celebration was over, I asked him, how did he do it?
 What was his secret?
 I expected to here some tips and tricks for getting through it all.
-How did he ignore the cravings, the thoughts and plans of using that are the downfall of most struggling, recovering addicts?
+How did he ignore the cravings, the thoughts, and plans of using that are the downfall of most struggling, recovering addicts?
 How did he survive the days and weeks of physical withdrawal?
 He told me his secret that night.

 It was five simple words, “By the grace of God.“